 k.
-Expense
+Expense:

-- A. what were the hospital's costs associated with this initiative?
-The amount reported should include the dollars, in-kind-donations, or grants associated with the fiscal year being reported. - B. of the total costs associated with the initiative, what, if any, amount was provided through a restricted grant or donation? - 2.
-Were there any primary community health needs identified through the CHNA that were not addressed by the hospital?
+A. what were the hospital's costs associated with this initiative?
+The amount reported should include the dollars, in-kind-donations, and grants associated with the fiscal year being reported.

+B. Of the total costs associated with the initiative, what amount, if any, was provided through a restricted grant or donation?

+2. Were there any primary community health needs identified through the CHNA that were not addressed by the hospital?
 If so, why not?
-(Examples include other social issues related to health status, such as unemployment, illiteracy, the fact that another nearby hospital is focusing on an identified community need, or lack of resources related to prioritization and planning.)
-This information may be copied directly from the CHNA that refers to community health needs identified but unmet.
+(Examples: the fact that another nearby hospital is focusing on that identified community need, or that the hospital does not have adequate resources to address it.)
+This information may be copied directly from the section of the CHNA that refers to community health needs identified but unmet.

-Analysis of all quantitative and qualitative data from the FY15 CHNA identified three top areas of need within Baltimore City.
+Analysis of all quantitative and qualitative data during the CHNA FY15 process identified the following top five areas of need within Baltimore City.
 These top priorities represent the intersection of documented unmet community health needs and the organization's key strengths and mission.
 These priorities were identified and approved by the UMMC/Midtown CHI Team and validated with the health experts from the UMB Campus Panel:

-- 1. HIV Prevention
+1. HIV Prevention

-- 2. Substance Abuse
+2. Substance Abuse

-- 3. Diabetes Prevention
+3. Diabetes Prevention

-- Health Literacy (shared UMMS priority)
+• Health Literacy (shared UMMS priority)

 Several additional topic areas were identified by the Community Health Improvement Team during the CHNA process including: Behavioral/mental health, safe housing, transportation, and substance abuse.
 While UMMC & Midtown Campuses will focus the majority of our efforts on the identified strategic priorities outlined earlier, we will review the complete set of needs identified in the CHNA for future collaboration and work.
 These areas, while still important to the health of the community, will be met through either existing clinical programs (i.e. Methadone clinics, Residential Psychiatric program) or through collaboration with other health care organizations as needed (Baltimore City Health Department, Johns Hopkins, Medstar, St Agnes, Mercy, and others for health literacy and other issues).
-Additionally, substance abuse programming is already integrated into either existing clinical programs or community health programs, like - Stork's Nest and Violence Prevention programs.
+Additionally, substance abuse programming is already integrated into either existing UMMC clinical programs or community health programs, like - Stork's Nest and Violence Prevention programs.
 The additional unmet needs not addressed by UMMC/Midtown will also continue to be addressed by key Baltimore City governmental agencies and existing community-based organizations.